tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/产品简介/地域和可用区_intl_en.md

 ## Regions
-A region is the physical geographic location of the data center.
-Different regions of Tencent Cloud are completely isolated, ensuring maximum stability and fault tolerance between different regions.
-To reduce access latency and increase the download speed, we recommend that you select the region that is closest to your clients.
+A region is the physical location of an IDC.
+In Tencent Cloud, different regions are fully isolated, ensuring cross-region stability and fault tolerance.
+When purchasing Tencent Cloud services, we recommend selecting the region closest to your end users to minimize access latency and improve download speed.
 Regions have the following characteristics:
-- Networks between different regions are completely isolated.
-Cloud products in different regions **cannot communicate through the private network by default**.
+- The networks of different regions are fully isolated.
+Tencent Cloud services in different regions **cannot communicate via a private network by default**.
-- Cloud products in different regions can access the Internet by using the [public network service](https://intl.cloud.tencent.com/document/product/213/5224).
-Cloud products in a VPC instance can also use Tencent Cloud’s [peering connection](https://intl.cloud.tencent.com/document/product/553) feature to communicate with each other through Tencent Cloud’s high-speed network to establish a connection that is faster and more stable than Internet access.
+- Tencent Cloud services in different regions can access the Internet through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224), while those in a VPC can use [peering connection](https://intl.cloud.tencent.com/document/product/553) to communicate with each other via Tencent Cloud’s high-speed network, which is faster and steadier.
--[Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214?from_cn_redirect=1) currently supports intra-region traffic forwarding by default.
-If the feature of [binding cross-region CLBs](https://intl.cloud.tencent.com/document/product/214/12014) is enabled, the cross-region binding of CLBs and CVMs is supported.
+- [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding by default.
+If [cross-region binding](https://intl.cloud.tencent.com/document/product/214/12014) is enabled, a CLB instance can be bound to CVM instances in another region.

-**Notes on the Shenzhen/Shanghai Finance Zone:**
-This is a compliance zone tailored to the regulatory requirements of the finance industry, which features high-level security and isolation.
-Currently, services include CVM, CBS, finance databases, Redis storage, and facial recognition are available.
-Verified clients in the finance industry can apply to use this zone by submitting tickets.

 ## Availability Zones
-Availability zones refer to Tencent Cloud’s physical data centers that are in the same region and have independent power and network resources.
-They are designed to ensure that failures within one availability zone can be isolated (except in the case of large-scale disasters or major power failures) without affecting other zones to ensure users' business stability.
-By starting an instance in an independent availability zone, users can protect their applications from being affected by failures that occur in a single location.
+An availability zone is a physical IDC of Tencent Cloud with independent power supply and network resource in a single region.
+It can ensure business stability, as failures (except for large-scale disaster or major power failure) in one AZ are isolated without affecting other AZs in the same region.
+By starting an instance in an independent availability zone, users can protect their applications from being affected by a single point of failure.
 Availability zones have the following characteristics:
-- For cloud products under the same Tencent Cloud account, products in the same region but different availability zones and in the same [VPC](https://intl.cloud.tencent.com/document/product/215) instance can communicate with each other through the private network, and the [private network service](https://intl.cloud.tencent.com/document/product/213/5225) can be used for direct access.
+- Tencent Cloud services under the same account in the same [VPC](https://intl.cloud.tencent.com/document/product/215) are interconnected through the private network, meaning they can communicate using [private IPs](https://intl.cloud.tencent.com/document/product/213/5225), even if they are in different availability zones.
-- Resources in the same region but different availability zones and under different Tencent Cloud accounts are completely isolated in the private network.
+- Resources under different Tencent Cloud accounts are availability zone-specific, meaning they cannot communicate via a private network, even if they are in the same region.

+<span id="MainlandChina"></span>
 ## China
 <table class="table-striped">
 <tbody>